threefoldfoundation/www_threefold_io/content/home/index.md

   {{ left_text(
-    title="ThreeFold is a Decentralized Infrastructure Layer for The Internet", description="We have built a foundational platform that runs directly on bare metal, offering a scalable solution focused on the essential building blocks of the Internet and Cloud: compute, data, and network.", button_text="Discover How It Works",
+    title="ThreeFold is a Decentralized Infrastructure Layer for The Internet", description_1="We have built a foundational platform that runs directly on bare metal, offering a scalable solution focused on the essential building blocks of the Internet and Cloud: compute, data, and network.", button_text="Discover How It Works",
     button_link="/what"

   ) }}